Spanning subdivisions in dense digraphs: -tuple systems

 Indeed, the similar notion with $(n, t, d)$-tuple systems and \Cref{lem:ntd-absorbing} were already considered in~\cite{lee2023perfect} in the notion of $(n, t, d)$-systems.
 The proof of \Cref{lem:ntd-absorbing} is almost the same as the proof of Lemma 4.9 in~\cite{lee2023perfect}.
-As the proof of \Cref{lem:ntd-absorbing} is almost identical to the proof of Lemma 4.9 in~\cite{lee2023perfect} up to straightforward modification, we omit the proof here.
+However, for completeness, we write the proof of \Cref{lem:ntd-absorbing} below.